2023

 Competitive Landscape

-This visualization show the product space at the HS4 level colored from blue to yellow.
-This mean that the more blue a dot/product is, the more Thailand has comparative advantage over Philippines.
-Similarly, the more yellow a dot/product is, the more Philippines has comparative advantage over Thailand.
+This visualization shows the product space at the HS4 level with the flags of Thailand and Philippines.
+This means that a dot/product with the flag of Thailand indicates it has a comparative advantage over Philippines.
+Similarly, a dot/product with the flag of Philippines indicates it has a comparative advantage over Thailand.

 Have questions, comments, or concerns?